BFAM — Bright Horizons Family Solutions Inc.

 4. Bad News, Challenges, or Points of Concern

-- Margin Pressures: Full Service margins constrained by underperformance in Australia, with expectations for flat margin growth this year.
+- Margin Pressure: Full Service margins were constrained by challenges in Australia, with expectations for flat margin growth this year.

 5. Notable Q&A Insights